Taxi drivers sow traffic chaos in Europe in battle with Uber car service

 It was an argument that failed to sway taxi drivers around Europe, however.

-“Yes this is chaos, its causing havoc in the very center of London, but what other choice have we got?” said Ian Hay, a taxi driver with 14 years experience.
+“Yes this is chaos, its causing havoc in the very centre of London, but what other choice have we got?” said Ian Hay, a taxi driver with 14 years experience.

 ($1 = 0.5956 British Pounds)